-(reader discretion is advised)
+So let’s start at the beginning… (reader discretion is advised)

 The dirtiest job in the city

-The professionals who evaluated and collected the human excrement were Master Well Cleaners called ‘Poceros’.
+The trained professionals who evaluated and collected human excrements were Master Well Cleaners called ‘Poceros’.
 Traditionally these Masters went knocking from door to door and extracted the fecal waste from wells called ‘black holes’.

-A marketplace of human waste
+The biggest marketplace of human waste in the world

 Income flushed down the drain

-Fortunately, the fecal waste business died little by little when the first cheap artificial fertilizers and ceramic toilets came on to the market.
-Also the upcoming 1888 Barcelona Universal Exposition closed the waste Market at Plaça Catalunya.
-But some residents, especially the less fortunate ones, were protesting against this technological and industrial revolution.
+Unfortunately for some, the fecal waste business died little by little when the first cheap artificial fertilizers and ceramic toilets came on to the market.
+Also, the upcoming 1888 Barcelona Universal Exposition closed the waste Market at Plaça Catalunya.
+Nevertheless, many residents, especially the less fortunate ones, were protesting against this technological and industrial revolution.

-It took many years for people to get accustomed to the water closet, and in the early years, because of bad design and accumulation of methane, gas accidents caused many of these precious new toilet seats to explode.
-At the beginning of the 20th century in Barcelona the safety of toilets still raised polemic and worries in Barcelona.
+Finally, it took years for people to get accustomed to the water closet.
+During the first years, because of bad design and accumulation of methane, gas accidents caused many precious toilet seats to explode.
+Even at the beginning of the 20th century, the safety of toilets raised polemic and worries in Barcelona.

 Here is a Christmas video made by Escola Vedruna de Palafrugell with Tió de Nadal.
 Merry Christmas!